jorishr/linux-notes/cli-pipes_redirections.md

 The stdin takes in data and supplies it as input to a program.
 It functions as an interface so that the actual program does not need to account for where the input is generated from (keyboard, data from another program, other).

-Stdout and stderr both produce output (program data or error message) into the terminal by default but can redirected into seperately into files.
+Stdout and stderr both produce output (program data or error message) into the terminal by default but can redirected into separately into files.

 ## 2. Pipes
 Run program1 and send stdout to stdin of program2 with anonymous pipe: